 Will your project be designed by a licensed professional engineer?
 Choose an answer

 A licensed coastal engineer will be contracted to provide engineering analysis for the area of the potential outlet channel, and will evaluate self-sustainability and impact to boat launch and other site uses.
-The engineer may also consult on potential design alternatives for the lagoon and other locations within the project site.
+The engineer may also consult on potential design alternatives for crossing structures associated with the outlet channel, for the lagoon itself, and for other locations within the project site.
 Design considerations will include alongshore sediment transport and its interactions with boat ramp operations, channel and lagoon design to maximize fish access throughout the tidal range, the effects of channel dimensions on capacity for channel self maintenance, and the effects of channel and lagoon design on visitor uses of the site.
+Reconfiguration of the boat launch to allow greater sediment passage will be considered as part of this process.

 Will you apply for permits as part of this project’s scope?
 Choose an answer